chanwen7/cyclistic/README.md

 ### Most commonly-used stations

 The last category for our data analysis is to look at the most commonly-used bike stations, both at the start and end of each ride.

+Code and diagram for the most common start stations are as follows:
 ```
 ## Most common stations rides started at (top 10)
 common_stations_start <- bikeshare %>%